SMTG-Bham/surfaxe/README.md

 ## Installation
 Surfaxe is a Python 3 package and requires pymatgen and other standard scientific python packages.

-Recommended istallation is to git clone and install with `pip`:
+Recommended installation is to git clone and install with `pip`:

 ```sh
 git clone https://github.com/brlec/slabby-stabby.git